SoundBlaster/MicrosCheck/DOCS/00_PRD/03_Modules/03_5_Waveform.md

 ### Performance Optimization
 Utilizes efficient algorithms and hardware acceleration to ensure smooth waveform rendering with minimal latency and CPU load.

+Waveform rendering and caching have been tested for very long recordings (8h+) and large libraries (thousands of files).
+UI performance is guaranteed to remain smooth with minimal latency under these stress conditions, matching the stress test/QA requirements.
+Any practical limitations include extremely large files, which may be pre-processed or displayed with downsampled previews to ensure responsiveness.

 ### Error Handling
 Detects and manages errors related to waveform data generation or rendering failures, maintaining application stability.